 - Security concerns and more

-What’s behind the cutting-edge digital workplace
+The cutting-edge digital workplace

-System requirements for next-gen tech trends
+3 system requirements for next-gen tech

 - Resilient IT infrastructure: Increase the resiliency of your IT infrastructure using modern products designed with security in mind.

 - Network protection: Protect your existing network with robust security-enhancing products.

 - Backup and recovery: Backing up your data and ensuring its ability to be recovered quickly is critical to keeping your business up and running.

 A case study in system requirements

 In Insight’s January 2017 Livestream, “Real-Time Business and IoT,” there was a fascinating example of the previously mentioned tech trends being put to use today.
 Bob Familiar, national practice director of BlueMetal, an Insight company, discussed a smart fridge his team developed.
 Its purpose is to keep vaccines in a temperature-controlled environment while they are transported by van for use in typically hard-to-reach locations in developing countries.

 The fridge not only preserves the vaccines but also sends real-time data to let medical staff know when something will expire, needs replenishing and more.
 It has resulted in fewer financial losses for the client and better inventory responsiveness.
 Take a look at some of the infrastructure and processes behind developing this smart fridge: